ruthyee12/CEPARCO_GPUPROJ/README.md

 - Used as a reference for correct output
 ### (2) CUDA (with prefetching, mem advse, and unified memory)
 - Standard CUDA implementation
-- Since this was already proven to be
+- Since this was already proven to be faster than C, this will be used as the benchmark
 ### (3) CUDA with streams (with prefetching, mem adivse, and unified memory)
-- Contains the XMM implementation of the dot product computation
-- Compared against the C implementation
+- Each kernel call of 1dconvolution function is divided into 4 streams
+- Data is prefetched before and after
 ### (4) CUDA with streams and memcpy (no prefetching, mem advise, or unified memory)
-- Contains the YMM implementation of the dot product computation
-- Compared against the C implementation
+- Data was memcpy'd once from host to device before the kernel calls and once after device to host
 ### (5) CUDA with streams and memcpy for each loope (no prefetching, mem advise, or unified memory)
--
--
+- Memcpy from host to device was done before every kernel call while device to host was done after every kernel

 ## Screenshots of the Program Output with Execution Time and Correctness Check